Remembering Soul Asylum’s Karl Mueller – A Musician, A Fighter

 Columbia Records

 The group consequently released their most commercially revered record to date in 1993 with Grave Dancers Union.
-Featuring the signature ’90s hit “Runaway Train” leading the way with other standout cuts “Somebody to Shove” and “Black Gold” among the mix, the record has since went three-times platinum.
-A number of performances followed the release of Grave Dancers Union, and before they knew it, Soul Asylum were performing at Bill Clinton’s presidential inauguration in 1993, and on an AIDS-Benefit album.
+Featuring the signature ’90s hit “Runaway Train” leading the way with other standout cuts “Somebody to Shove” and “Black Gold” among the mix, the record has since gone three times platinum.
+Several performances followed the release of Grave Dancers Union, and before they knew it, Soul Asylum was performing at Bill Clinton’s presidential inauguration in 1993, and on an AIDS-Benefit album.

 Soul Asylum promo photo